 How to Address Guests on Wedding Invitation Envelopes

-Your etiquette cheat sheet, so you can mail the good news using the correct wording.
+Consider this your etiquette cheat sheet, so you can mail the good news using the correct wording.

 To a Married Couple

-There is no need to have the husband’s middle name, but if you do, write it out in full rather than using an initial.
+There's no need to have the husband's middle name, but if you do, write it out in full rather than using an initial.

-To a Family With Children
+To a Family with Children

 Even when the kids are invited, the outside envelope should be addressed only to their parents.
 Children's names should appear on the inner envelope on the line beneath Mom and Dad's.
 Start with the oldest, followed by his or her siblings in order of diminishing age.